labyrinth-team/labyrinth/README.rst

 Requirements
 ------------

-I don't really know what the exact requirements are.
-In the configure script, the following are checked:

 * Python >= 2.6
-* gtk+                >= 2.8
+* gtk+
-* pygtk-2.0           >= 2.8
+* pygtk
-* pygobject-2.0       >= 2.10
+* pygobject
-* pycairo             >= 1.0
+* pycairo

-which probably means (to compile) you need the ``-dev`` versions of all these (except Python).
-Note that although these are checked, it may work with previous versions.
-If it does, please let us know and the configure script can be adapted accordingly.
+The minimum required versions are unknown, but any reasonably recent packages should work.

 How to use it
 -------------